-- accompanies the foreign researchers in the preparation of their stay and their installation in Alsace.
-The partnership agreement with the Prefecture of Bas-Rhin allows for an expedited procedure for filing an application for a residence permit.
+- Accompanies the foreign researchers in the preparation of their stay and their settlement in Alsace.
+The partnership agreement with the Prefecture of Bas-Rhin allows an expedited procedure for the residence permit application.

-The office is open every day by appointment (except in case of emergency).
+The office is open from Monday to Friday from 9am to 5pm by appointment only (except in case of emergency).

 Preparing for your visit to France

-- List of documents to be prepared before staying in France.
+- List of documents to prepare before staying in France.

-- Please remember to register so that we can process your request by clicking on this link.
+- Please remember to register by clicking on this link so that we can process your request.

 ◊ The University of Strasbourg has essentially three possible types of accommodation for foreign researchers: